LotrExtendedTeam/Extended-Wiki/wiki/docs/wiki/entities/passive/Blue_Dwarven_Smith.md

 ## Trading

-Miners will not trade with players unless they have +100 alignment with [Blue Mountains](/Extended-Wiki/wiki/Blue_Mountains_(Faction)).
+Smiths will not trade with players unless they have +100 alignment with [Blue Mountains](/Extended-Wiki/wiki/Blue_Mountains_(Faction)).
 Upon trading with then, the player will be bestowed the advancement "**Blue Riches**".

-Blue Mountains Miners sell their mining spoilers from their diggings.
-This includes gemstones, raw ores, powders, coal and glowstone dust.
+Blue Mountains Smiths sell the goods of their forge.
+This includes blue dwarven armor and equipment.
+They also can sell blue dwarven bars and crafting table.

-Blue Mountains Miners buy supplies for their mining adventures.
-They primarily buy cooked meats such as duck, mutton, porkchops, as well as bread and gammon.
-They also buy new pickaxes so to replenish their worn ones.
+Blue Mountains Smiths buy many supplies, for both their job and stomach.
+This includes ingots of most metals, as well as most gemstones.
+They also buy most kinds of cooked meats.

 ## History
 - 1.8.0: Ported with the Blue Mountains update

 ## Trivia

-- Blue Mountain Miners were the first naturally spawning non-permanent trader added.
+- Blue Mountain Smiths were the first dwarven smith the be ported in Extended.